yanmendes/polyflow/examples/BigDawg/README.md

   git clone https://github.com/yanmendes/bigdawg
 ```

-Just change into the provisions folder and run the script.
+Change into the provisions folder and run the script.
 It usually takes a couple of minutes.
 You'll now it's finished when the the last line says `Hit enter to stop it...`.
 Notice that some errors may occur during the process, but just ignore them if you can reproduce all the steps in this tutorial.
 They are related to SciDB, but this database is not used in this example.

 ```sh
   cd bigdawg/provisions && bash setup_polyflow.sh